MartinMenev/ShopLizt/README.md

     - Description: users can add and edit the recipe description
     - Ingredients:
         - users can list the needed products for the recipe
-        - other users can add these products to their shopping list, if they decide to cook with recipe
+        - other users can add these products to their shopping list, if they decide to cook this recipe
     - Filter by Categories - users can filter recipes by Category
     - Search Recipe - users can search (input free text) in all existing recipes and find each recipe containing this text in its title or desciption
-    - Owners of the recipes can delete the recipe
+    - Owners of the recipes and Admin-users can delete the recipe